Hello-Ship-Code/DS-with-C/02-Recursion/README.md

 ## Indirect Recursion

-- Indirect recusion is when a two or more programs calls thems selfs in a circular manners is known as Indirect recursion.
+- Indirect recursion is when a two or more programs calls them selfs in a circular manners is known as Indirect recursion.

 ```c++
 #include <stdio.h>